 Another translation says the people refusing to be instructed by God’s Word “get out of control.”
 Another says that “law and order disappears.”
 Yet another says that people, lacking respect for the Word of God, “get out of hand” and still another says they “become ungovernable.”
 Now, all of these terms well describe the condition of humanity today—especially in Israelite countries.
 Taking my cues from the Cole Porter song, I term these nations “anything goes” societies.
 In today's society, anything goes!

 Back there in Proverbs 29:18, the second line notifies us that those who are faithful to the law (the word is torah there), or to the instruction of God and His Word, are blessed.
 God’s Word is His revelation to us.
 That Word, and most particularly the Laws codified in it, works to restrain an individual and, collectively, they will restrain a folk from the excesses of rampant carnality.
-God’s Word, when respected and obeyed, is a positive good in any society, in an culture.
+God’s Word, when respected and obeyed, is a positive good in any society, in any culture.

 Now, I am sure some of you have seen transcripts of the laws of the original Thirteen Colonies, or bergs within them, especially of the northern colonies, where the Puritans were so culturally dominant after they founded their colony at Plymouth Rock in 1607.
 These laws read like the Book of Deuteronomy.
 Linguistically, that makes sense, as these laws were written in the 1600s, in some cases just a few decades after the publication of the King James Version.
 The English language had not changed much by that time.
 More significantly, though, the substance of those laws—what they actually say—largely mirrors the laws in God’s Word.
-Additionally, though to less of an extent, the same can be said of the American colonies of the south, like the one at Jamestown, founded in 1620.
+Additionally, though to less of an extent, the same can be said of the American colonies of the South, like the one at Jamestown, founded in 1620.
 America’s European colonists, cases aside of course, had respect for God’s law, honoring it in many cases and in many different contexts.
 We understand that they did not have doctrine correct.
 They were Trinitarians.
 They believed in the immortality of the soul.
 They believed that we are going to heaven, and things like that.
 We understand that.
 But at least they were God-fearing people, and they obeyed His law as much as they understood it at that time.

 Generally, that was in the 1600s.
 But, by the time the 1700s rolled around—you see, a hundred years later—the Europeans were doing everything they could to erode that honor and respect the American colonists held for God’s Word.
 Enlightenment thought, a gross mutation of earlier humanism, infected the thinking of the American elite.
 We know most properly in the case of Thomas Jefferson, but there were others as well.
 American universities became secular institutions quite early, imitating European ones.
 By the time of the founding at the end of the 1700s, the fathers had become quite secularized—and, as we all know, founded a secular state, not a Christian one.
 Situations only got worse with the passage of time.
 Eventually, higher criticism, which is the German rationalist view that the Bible is just another book, certainly not sacred, and it could be looked at just as any other book, became the standard approach in many American seminaries in the later 1800s and later.
 Humanists like Thoreau, Emerson and later Henry James became culture heroes, and they remain so to this day.